Associate in Science Degree

 Criminal Justice students will utilize the skills and knowledge acquired to participate in an all-encompassing Criminal Justice (CJ) Portfolio beginning in the second quarter and continuing until graduation.
 The CJ Portfolio is a life-like investigative assignment starting with the commission of a mock crime event, gathering of victim and witness statements, processing a crime scene, and collecting evidence.
 This realistic process will culminate with the presentation of testimony in a Moot Court/Mock Trial scenario during which students present a portfolio that they have constructed and maintained during the entire investigative process.

 In the sixth quarter, students may have the option to participate in a Criminal Justice Internship where they will work with criminal justice professionals in the community.
 During this Internship, students will have opportunities to apply classroom training to real life situations in various police departments, courts, correctional facilities, and investigative agencies and gain first-hand knowledge of the Criminal Justice system.
-In addition, after completing certain prerequisites, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Criminal Justice.
+In addition, graduates of this program are eligible to continue on for a Bachelor of Science Degree in Criminal Justice.

 Graduates of this program will be qualified to seek entry-level employment in a number of challenging criminal justice professions, such as police officer, state trooper, correctional officer, court officer, criminal justice counselor, federal law enforcement officer, private security officer, crime scene investigator, corporate loss prevention, and insurance claims investigator.
 (Please note: a criminal record may affect a graduate’s ability to qualify for some law enforcement positions.)